Citizenry/platform/docs/frequently-asked-questions.md

 First, let's identify your stack.

-* Are you using ushahidi.io and running a deployment there?
-If YES, please contact our team through one of these channels: [https://www.ushahidi.com/contact#](https://www.ushahidi.com/contact)
+* Are you using streetsignal.io and running a deployment there?
+If YES, please contact our team through one of these channels: [https://www.streetsignal.com/contact#](https://www.streetsignal.com/contact)
-*   Are you a developer, setting up Ushahidi yourself?
+*   Are you a developer, setting up StreetSignal yourself?
 Start by checking the network tab in your development browser of choice and identifying any network errors.
 Look at the response for each and check what you see.

     The most common reasons for this error:

     * You have used the wrong url in the BACKEND\_URL key of your platform-client .ENV file.
 Check that when you access the URL in the browser + /api/v3/config it returns a valid json.
-It should look like this when you call the /api/v3/config endpoint for your API: [https://qa.api.ushahidi.io/api/v3/config](https://qa.api.ushahidi.io/api/v3/config)
+It should look like this when you call the /api/v3/config endpoint for your API: [https://qa.api.streetsignal.io/api/v3/config](https://qa.api.streetsignal.io/api/v3/config)
     * The server is failing for some reason.
 If the server is failing, it will likely show an error either in the browser when you call the API URL or in the server logs, which you can see in files contained within {the\_platform\_install\_dir}/storage/logs.
 Check the errors in the log, as often you will see that there is a permissions error somewhere, or a directory is missing, which you can solve yourself.

-    When reporting issues, please note that we will need as much information as you can provide to be able to help you, so please start by checking all of the above, and then contact us with the information you found through[ the Ushahidi gitter](http://gitter.im/ushahidi/Community) channel.
+    When reporting issues, please note that we will need as much information as you can provide to be able to help you, so please start by checking all of the above, and then contact us with the information you found through[ the StreetSignal gitter](http://gitter.im/streetsignal/Community) channel.
 Including details about your development environment, what you have tried doing to solve it, what you were doing when this error occured, and your log files are critical in order for us to help you get set up.
-* Are you a developer who is only setting up the client and using ushahidi.io for the API?
-This is most likely an error in your .ENV file, check that your BACKEND\_URL looks like this [http://DEPLOYMENTNAME.api.ushahidi.io](http://test.api.ushahidi.io) (notice the .api after your deployment's name -- it's important!)
+* Are you a developer who is only setting up the client and using streetsignal.io for the API?
+This is most likely an error in your .ENV file, check that your BACKEND\_URL looks like this [http://DEPLOYMENTNAME.api.streetsignal.io](http://test.api.streetsignal.io) (notice the .api after your deployment's name -- it's important!)

 ### I have configured the datasources but I'm not getting any posts from them.
 What could be wrong?

-#### Are you referring to an Ushahidi.io deployment?
+#### Are you referring to an StreetSignal.io deployment?

 Please verify that all the fields have the correct values and that you have enabled the "Accept survey submissions from this source" toggle (it should be green/on!)